Major/Certificate: Political Science

 Where do you see yourself in 10 years?
 In 10 years I see myself with my Bachelor's and Master's degrees, and starting my Doctorate.
 My dream has always been to work within the United Nations Economic and Social Council.
 Hopefully by this time, my dream will have come to fruition.

-What excites you most about serving as the 2011-12 Associated Student Government President and what do you hope to accomplish this year?
+What excites you most about serving as the 2011-12 Associated Students President and what do you hope to accomplish this year?
 Ever since I was elected into this position, my life has been a whirlwind of activities.
 Every day is something new, something different.
 I learn so much interacting with the student body and serving as a voice for students on the different shared governance committees.

 Also, if you can, I would suggest getting involved with the any of the many different clubs on campus.
 Becoming involved has enriched my experience at Mesa College, and has opened up endless avenues of opportunities for personal learning and growth.
 It has made my time at Mesa much more memorable, and hopefully, would do the same for you.